leanne63/On-the-Map/README.md

 ### *Other Notes*

-Although, I added a sign up link and a Facebook login to the initial view, those features are not implemented in this version of the code.
+- Although, I added a sign up link and a Facebook login to the initial view, those features are not implemented in this version of the code.
+- Updated for Swift 4.
+Runs successfully, but gives various warnings about insets and annotation layer issues.